SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project.md

 :::

 Add [Git credentials](./../../metadata/Git) in [Settings](https://app.prophecy.io/metadata/settings) or connect new Git credentials as below.
+Specify the desired repository and path accessible to your Git user to store the Project.
+For new projects, specify an empty repository or an empty path within an existing repository.
+For imported projects, select a repository, forked repository, or repository path that already exists.

 ![New project](../img/new_project_git_credentials.png)